In Los Angeles, price for admission at nation’s second-largest school district is a negative covid test — every single week

 “I think that LAUSD has some of the best safety measures in place of any district in the country, I really do,” said Schwartz, who has two middle school students.
 “However that doesn’t mean that that’s enough … when it’s your own children you can see what still needs to happen.”

-One of Schwartz’s own kids, a sixth-grader named Oliver, was told to quarantine toward the end of the second week of school after being in proximity to a student who had tested positive.
-Oliver and the rest of Schwartz’s family ultimately tested negative, and Schwartz said she was happy with the way his school handled the situation.
+One of Schwartz’s own kids, a sixth-grader named Oliver who attends Walter Reed Middle School, was told to quarantine toward the end of the second week of school after being in proximity to a student who had tested positive.
+Oliver and the rest of Schwartz’s family ultimately tested negative, and Oliver said he was happy with the way his school handled the situation.

+“I feel like my school did a really good job controlling it and I think the overall process was good,” Oliver said.
+He said he had to wait for 45 minutes in a hot quarantine tent after being called out of class, but praised school staff for bringing him ice water.

 Elise Furlan, a scientist with children in L.A.
 Unified elementary and middle schools, questioned whether weekly tests would disrupt learning and amount to overkill, since it’s impossible to eliminate all risk or catch every infection immediately.